 Seething, Sirius lowered the wand while sending the werewolf a filthy look that the other man did not notice.
 Sure, stick up for him.
 You were his friend first after all, he thought resentfully.
 He recalled that he and James weren't too keen on befriending the pudgy boy in school.
 It was only due to Remus' insistence that they had done so.

 It took a bit of time, but eventually despite Peter's vehement protests and efforts to keep the frame up, the truth finally came out, and Harry finally believed Sirius's version of events.
 This caused a smile to break out on his face as the one person who he had done this for, the one person who he had hung onto his sanity for finally believed him and not the lies everybody else was feeding him.

 Sirius watched dispassionately as Pettigrew started grovelling and begging for his life.
 He wasn't about to kill the rat.
-After all, he wanted to be cleared first.
+After all, he wanted his name to be cleared first.
 But it was pretty funny watching the man beg for his life.

 He kicked out as Pettigrew made to touch his robes.

 'There's enough filth on my robes without you touching them,' he sneered.
 His right hand curled into a fist as the rat then tried one last time to convince Lupin that Sirius was the spy.

 'Shall we kill him, Sirius?' said Lupin nonchalantly as he rolled up his sleeves.

 'No,' said Sirius coldly.
 Hearing that word, Lupin looked at him in surprise while Peter who was in the middle of grovelling for his life stopped mid-crawl halfway towards Ron, a surprised look on his face.